 A Message from the Editor-in-Chief:

-Thank you for visiting the website of the Journal of Engineering Technology (JET)®.
+Welcome to the Journal of Engineering Technology® (JET).
 JET is a refereed journal published semi-annually, in spring and fall, by the Engineering Technology Division (ETD) of the American Society for Engineering Education (ASEE).
 The aim of JET is to provide a forum for the dissemination of original scholarly articles as well as review articles in all areas related to engineering technology education.
 The journal is indexed in Science Citation Index Expanded through Elsevier, the Applied Science & Technology Index through Ebscohost, Technology Collection through ProQuest and Ei Compendex and Engineering Village through Elsevier.
-The journal was first published in 1984 and has since become one of the major publication venues of refereed scholarly works for engineering technology educators.
-The purpose of the Journal of Engineering Technology® is spelled out in the JET Editorial Policy document.
+The journal features a distinguished editorial board, which brings together a team of highly motivated and experienced researchers and educators.
+The diverse experience of the board members allows our editorial panel to lend their expertise to a broad spectrum of engineering technology subjects.

 All JET manuscripts undergo double-blind peer review as well as an editorial board review.
 I am dedicated to provide authors with a productive, fair, and timely review experience.
-Potential manuscript reviewers should contact the Manuscript Editor, Moin Uddin, for more information on how to apply to become a peer reviewer.
+Potential manuscript reviewers can sign-up by clicking this link (http://j.mp/2L678vq) to become a peer reviewer.
 Existing peer reviewers should refer to the JET Reviewer Guidelines on the “Information for Reviewers” page for manuscript review requirements.